Saturday, April 21, 2018 | 6 PM (doors at 5 PM) SOLD OUT

 VIP Tickets: $250

-A limited number of VIP tickets are available for both shows, and include reserved premium seating and a copy of Fran Lebowitz’ collected essays, The Fran Lebowitz Reader.
+A very limited number of VIP tickets are still available for Sunday’s show, and include reserved premium seating and a copy of Fran Lebowitz’ collected essays, The Fran Lebowitz Reader.
 A tax receipt will be issued for the maximum allowable amount.

 To purchase VIP tickets: 647.925.0643 x226 | email@example.com